Community television in Canada: Programming

 Community channels commonly broadcast a mix of public access television and community service programming such as city council meetings, sports broadcasts or local talk shows.
 Under CRTC policy 2002-61, up to one half of the air time of the community channel must be made available to independent community producers.
 Some community channels produce and show full programs, while others predominantly adopt the format of a local news channel with a constant rotation of news, public affairs and human interest reports.
 When not broadcasting live programming, a community channel typically displays a bulletin board of community event listings.

-Cable companies sometimes collaborate with volunteer committees to produce programming of community interest.
+Cable companies sometimes collaborate with volunteer committees and community groups to produce programming of community interest.
 Through their community programming initiatives, community channels have often been leaders in media diversity in Canada — for example, community channel programs such as Coming Out, Gay News and Views and 10% QTV were the first Canadian television programs targeted to LGBT audiences in Canada.

 Community channels also frequently broadcast local minor or junior league sporting events, such as OHL, QMJHL or WHL hockey games.
 In provinces which do not operate a dedicated legislature broadcaster channel, community channels may also air some proceedings of the provincial Legislative Assembly.

 While Canadian community channels are expected to make efforts to solicit program proposals from the public, nowadays despite the many requests for airtime it is relatively uncommon (compared to American public-access television cable TV channels) for a proposal from an individual member of the public to make air.
 Community groups and cable companies disagree as to the best way to manage the public-access television channel assets.
 Many cable companies develop system-wide formats which fill up much of a local channel's schedule – for instance, several Rogers Television channels air programs entitled Daytime, First Local, or (City/Region) Living.
 Community groups want access to airtime for their independently produced programs.

 In February 2015, the CRTC reprimanded Vidéotron — a major cable provider serving Quebec — for not producing enough programming of local interest for its Montreal community channel MAtv.
 It cited arguments by non-profit group ICTV, including networking of programming between MAtv outlets across the provider's footprint, and insufficient community involvement in the production of its programming (including a number of programs produced by an in-house team of professional staff, and rejecting a number of programs by citing insufficient production capacity — a claim the CRTC felt was unsubstantiated).
 The CRTC ordered MAtv to establish a community advisory board.

 Bell Fibe's TV1 has also invested in some scripted comedy and drama programming by independent local producers, including the series Pink Is In, Vollies and Sunshine City.
+Hamilton's Cable 14 is a partner in the city's annual Hamilton Film Festival, airing the festival's short film programs as a series of special television broadcasts.